 Selected individuals will be placed in federal government agencies in the Washington, D.C. area.
 They will be assigned to work closely with a decision-maker involved in a program of their interest to get a first-hand vantage point of a decision-making environment.
-Participation in the Pracademic Fellowship Program will enable faculty members to bring an enhanced understanding of real-world management challenges to their research and instructional environment.
-Past efforts have been devised around faculty sabbatical opportunities.
+Participation in the Pracademic Fellowship Program will enable faculty members to bring an enhanced understanding of real-world management challenges to their teaching and research.

 How to Apply